ffund/ml-notebooks/notebooks/2-advertising-hw.md

 Comment on the results.
 Which type of ad spending seems to be associated with the largest increase in product sales?
 Which regression model is most effective at predicting product sales?

 **The code in this section is provided for you**.
-However, you should add text cells in which you write your comments, observations, and answers to the questions.
+However, you will need to add comments, observations, and answers to the questions.

 :::